lubomirkamensky/lubolab/content/post/the-data-lab-web-app.md

 ```
 The whole database is following the same pattern, it contains the full history, not just the fragment as our delta.
 That's the data which our app is going to consume.

-<p class="note">There are two kinds of measures in the data.
+<div class="c_alert c_alert-success"><i class="fa fa-info-circle"></i> There are two kinds of measures in the data.
 One like Temperature described by 3 values for each time period.
 The minimum value, the maximum value and the average.
-And then measure like Rain, described by only one value, the rain accumulation over the time period.</p>
+And then measure like Rain, described by only one value, the rain accumulation over the time period.</div>

 ### Required Business Logic
 The app will present some particular data, like Hourly Temperature, for specified period of time.